TU-Wien-dataLAB/aqueduct/docs/api/files.md

 ## Download File Content

-Download the raw contents of a specific file.
+Download the raw contents of a specific file by its ID.

 ## Delete a File

-Delete a specific file.
+Delete a specific file by its ID.

 ## Examples